-The Sonora Lithium Project MRE is for lithium clay units which are distributed across the contiguous El Sauz, El Sauz 1, Fleur and La Ventana concessions ("the concessions").
+The Sonora Lithium Project MRE is for lithium clay units which are distributed across the contiguous El Sauz, El Sauz 1, Fleur and La Ventana concessions ("the concessions") owned by the daughter companies Mexalit and Minera Sonora Borax.
+The concessions held by Megalit have not been reviewed by SRK and the Mineral Resource statement does not include material from the Megalit concessions.

 The majority of exploration on the Project has been completed under Bacanora's management since 2010.
 Following an early sampling and mapping phase, drilling initially took place on the La Ventana area and more recently on the El Sauz and Fleur areas.
-Over 14,000 m of core drilling has been completed at the effective date of this report.
+Over 14,000 m of core drilling has been completed at the Effective Date of this report.
 A Pre-Feasibility Study ("PFS") is currently underway to collate the technical work that has been completed to date.
 Bacanora has also converted an existing metallurgical testwork facility in Hermosillo to enable processing testwork on the clay material and the development of a process flowsheet which is also on-going.